reyesyan/Ballistic_Experiment_Analysis/README.md

 * Annotation of frames
 * Video annotated creation
 * Plotting Results

 ## SETUP FILES
 * Clone or Download this repository.
 * Creating Environment
 The first recomended step is to create an environment for this application.The file with the dependencies is given as ''ballisticanalysis.txt''
-Navigate to the main folder using the command prompt and to create the environment (in anaconda) , use the following instruction. conda env create --file ballisticanalysis.txt
+Navigate to the main folder using the command prompt and to create the environment (in anaconda),use the following instruction: conda env create --file ballisticanalysis.txt
 * Clone and Install MASK RCNN dependency
 This application has dependencies in [MASK RCNN](https://github.com/matterport/Mask_RCNN) repository.Please go there and follow the steps to clon the repository and install the library.

 ## Deep Learning Object Detection for Ballistic Experimental Analysis
 This application uses a pre-trained model to recognize bullets using **MASK RCNN**.
-Even when the masking property of the algorithm is a good advantage to the application for this stage was not used, instead of that just the location (bounding box) was implemented.
-Nevertheles, further improvements will include the masking technique, which was the main reason why MASK RCNN was the framework choosen
+Even when the masking property of the algorithm is a good advantage to the application for this stage was not used, instead of that just the location (bounding box) prediction was implemented.
+Nevertheles, further improvements will include the masking technique, which was the main reason why MASK RCNN was the framework choosen.
 <p align="center">
 <img src="/images/detection_bullet.JPG" width="300">
 </p>

 ## APPLICATION
-The application create folders and save the files in each step to make easier the analysis and adjustments in the parameters.
-At then , the files tree follow the next arrangement.
+The application create folders and save the files in each step to make easier the analysis and adjustments in the parameters.There, the files-tree follows the next arrangement.
 * Project_Bullet
     * 1_Frames_Output
     * 2_Roi_Output